Courseiva

 Facilitate a discussion between the product owner and the team to clarify expectations and revisit the acceptance criteria

-Option C is correct because the scrum master should facilitate a discussion to understand the product owner's concerns and clarify the acceptance criteria.
-Option A is wrong because redoing work without understanding the issue wastes effort.
-Option B is wrong because ignoring the product owner's feedback damages stakeholder relationships.
-Option D is wrong because escalation is premature before discussion.
+The scrum master's primary role is to facilitate communication and remove impediments.
+In this scenario, the product owner and team have a misunderstanding about the acceptance criteria.
+The scrum master should first facilitate a discussion to clarify expectations and potentially revise the acceptance criteria if needed.
+Option A is wrong because redoing work without understanding the issue wastes effort and bypasses the problem.
+Option B is wrong because ignoring the product owner's feedback damages stakeholder relationships and does not address the underlying concern.
+Option C is wrong because escalation to the sponsor is premature before attempting to resolve the issue within the scrum team.

 Answer analysis